DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 The busker finished a small flourish, let the sound scatter, then planted his feet.
 The bow came down in a long, straight line.

-The note he pulled out of the saw was thinner than a violin’s, purer than a whistle—no vibrato, no wobble, just an unwavering line that seemed to walk directly into the bones of anything nearby that could carry it.
+The note he pulled out of the saw was thinner than a violin’s, purer than a whistle - no vibrato, no wobble, just an unwavering line that seemed to walk directly into the bones of anything nearby that could carry it.

 Jason felt it as a stripe in the air, narrow and bright.
 The whisper-clip gave a tiny, involuntary flicker against his skull, like a muscle facing a cold plunge.

-"Approaching—" RAE began. *Threshold.
+"Approaching - " RAE began. *Threshold.
 External carriers dropping.
 Staying on your side only.*

 The note tightened, climbing just enough.